paypal/paypal-android/docs/PayPal/integration.md

 ## Testing and go live

-### 1. Test the PayPal integratoin
+### 1. Test the PayPal integration

-Follow the [Create sandbox accounts](https://developer.paypal.com/api/rest/#link-createsandboxaccounts) instructions to create PayPal test accounts.
+Follow the [Create sandbox account](https://developer.paypal.com/api/rest/#link-createsandboxaccounts) instructions to create a PayPal test account.
 When prompted to login with PayPal during the payment flow on your mobile app, you can log in with the test account credentials created above to complete the Sandbox payment flow.

 ### 2. Go live with your integration